wang-bin/QtAV/README.md

 - Drag and drop a media file to player

-The default behavior can be replaced by subclassing the EventFilter class.
+The default behavior can be replaced by subclassing QObject and call `void AVPlayer::setPlayerEventFilter(QObject *obj)` (use null to disable).

 # TODO